ConvBKI: Real-Time Probabilistic Semantic Mapping Network with Quantifiable Uncertainty: Results

 \textbf{Kernel Optimization:} The results of Table \ref{tab:kitti_iou} demonstrate the utility of optimizing kernels, as subsequently more expressive kernels achieve higher mIoU.
 Starting from S-BKI (0.2m) which represents an unoptimized version of ConvBKI with a single filter shared between all classes, performance is slightly better than the segmentation input.
 Even without optimization, the BKI framework is capable of recurrently integrating information to improve semantic segmentation.
 With optimization over a single kernel shared by all classes, denoted ConvBKI Single, performance slightly increases from $76.5$ to $76.6 \%$ mIoU.
 The small increase is due to only a single parameter being optimized, yielding an un-expressive kernel.
 When a kernel is optimized for each semantic category (ConvBKI Per Class), mIoU increases substantially from $76.6$ to $77.5\%$.
 Finally, dividing the kernel for each semantic category into the product of a horizontal and vertical kernel (ConvBKI Compound) again increases performance, this time most notably for the pole class.
 Intuitively, points vertically adjacent to points on a pole are also likely to be a pole, whereas horizontally adjacent points are not.
 This idea is supported in Section \ref{Sec:Ablation}, which visualizes the kernels learned by ConvBKI Compound.

 \textbf{Latency:} Another notable comparison in Table \ref{tab:kitti_iou} is between S-BKI (fine) and ConvBKI Compound.
-S-BKI (fine) uses a finer resolution of $0.1$ m without discretization compared to ConvBKI Compound which has a resolution of $0.2$ m and discretization.
-However, by leveraging differentiability ConvBKI Compound is able to improve semantic mapping performance to surpass that of S-BKI.
-Additionally, ConvBKI achieves significant acceleration, with an inference frequency of 44.3 Hz compared to 0.6 Hz for S-BKI.
-Even with downsampling, which is used for real-world performance, S-BKI reports an inference rate of 2 Hz.
-In summary, ConvBKI achieves an accelerated inference rate and optimized performance compared to probabilistic baselines.
+S-BKI (fine) uses a finer resolution of $0.1$ m with {downsampling instead of discretization of the input point cloud.
+However, by leveraging differentiability, ConvBKI Compound is able to improve semantic mapping performance to surpass that of S-BKI.
+Additionally, ConvBKI achieves significant acceleration, with an inference frequency of 44.3 Hz compared to 2 Hz for S-BKI with downsampling and 0.6 Hz without.
+In summary, ConvBKI achieves an accelerated inference rate and optimized performance compared to probabilistic baselines.}